 - I. The shopfront design must include a shop window, doorway, stallriser, fascia topped by a cornice, and pilasters. - II.
-For development to be permitted by Part 2, the premises must be in commercial use, for uses falling within Use Class A1, A2, A3, A4, or A5 of the Town and Country Planning (Use Classes) Order 1987, as amended. - III.
-The shopfront must meet the design parameters set out in Part 2. - IV.
+For development to be permitted by the order, the premises must be in commercial use, for uses falling within Use Class E (or premises used as a public house, wine bar and other drinking establishments and hot food takeaways) of the Town and Country Planning (Use Classes) Order 1987, as amended. - III.
+The shopfront must meet the design parameters set out in the order.. - IV.
 The shopfront opening must not be modified, enlarged or made smaller.